hzoo/hopeinsource.com/season-2/metaphor.md

 [21:00] **Henry**: It even says later that, the program that's dead can still have useful output, meaning that, you know, the program, like when it's not maintained right.
 It's still working.
 I thought that was fascinating.

 [21:09] **Maggie**: I like that.
-So that's like "program as a living organism" is like that big metaphor. that's interesting.
+So that's like "program as a living organism" is like that big metaphor.
+That's interesting.
 I mean I may keep a lot of lists of programming metaphors I see around, and they're always very nature-based.
 I mean, most of our metaphors in the world are.
 But particularly, I mean, okay, on a higher level they get, sometimes they get a bit mechanical based, but that's actually the more trite ones that a part of some tutorial article and everyone goes, Oh, it's like a car in general or something.

 [21:36] **Maggie**: Cause we, yeah.
 There's also a glorification of the mechanical in programming culture.
 So people like to jump to rocket ships and cause and jet planes as the metaphorical example.
 But when you really look at the actual metaphorical language programmers use, it's all very nature.
 Right?
 It's like trees, right.
-You've roots, you have branches, forks, which, okay. utensils.
+You've roots, you have branches, forks, which, okay.
+Utensils.
 It kind of gets like tools.

 [21:59] **Henry**: Or fork in the road, I guess, but